temporalio/documentation/docs-src/typescript/cancellation-scopes.md

 <!--SNIPEND-->

-## `scope.cancelRequested`
+### scope.cancelRequested

-You can await `cancelRequested` to make Workflow aware of cancellation while waiting on `nonCancellable` scopes:
+You can await `cancelRequested` to make a Workflow aware of cancellation while waiting on `nonCancellable` scopes.

 <!--SNIPSTART typescript-cancel-requested-with-non-cancellable-->